-How to get rid of bad luck, how to get rid of misfortune, and to obtain blessings
+How to get remove luck, how to get rid of misfortune and to obtain blessings

 The spell I am going to give you is based on Atharva Veda and the 18th hymn of its first book.
 The purpose is to drive away the misfortune and to obtain all kind of blessings.
 The translator of Atharva Veda, Ralf Griffith, assumed that the blessings should be of money nature, but in fact the hymn doesn’t state that.

 I am going to give you the hymn, as translated by Ralf Griffith, and then some ideas about how to empower it and how to adapt it to your pantheon or philosophy and to the folkloric beliefs of your area.

 We drive away the Spotted Hag, Misfortune, and Malignity: All blessings to our children then!
 We chase Malignity away.